Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Methodology

-In this section, we answer the second issue that how to condense \textbf{learngene}.
-After designating \textbf{learngene} as the integral layer, we streamline the condensation process by choosing suitable layers from the ancestry model.
+In this section, we answer the second issue that how to condense an ancestry model into the learngene.
+After designating learngene as the integral layer, we streamline the condensation process by choosing suitable layers from the ancestry model.
 To accomplish this, we employ a mechanism akin to a meta-learning technique~\cite{finn2017model,vanschoren2018meta}, which is detailed in Section~\ref{method:extraction_process}.
 Then we introduce how to optimize it in Section~\ref{method:optimizing_scheme} and also derive the theoretical analysis of the optimization scheme in Section~\ref{method:convergence_analysis}.